 - Tell your partner, close friends or family members so they can support you to make the change.

 - Contact one of the specialised services that know about how to stop using methamphetamine, such as MethHelp, the Alcohol and Drug Helpline or one of the other support services listed on this page.

 - Talk to your doctor.
 If depression or anxiety is the underlying cause for your drug use, they may prescribe medication for that or to help you sleep during your withdrawal stage.
 If you have been using other drugs, eg, alcohol or benzodiazepines, tell your doctor as you may need specialist help (stopping these suddenly may be dangerous).

-- See a counsellor or therapist to talk to about any other problems in your life that may have led you into using methamphetamine.
+- See a counsellor or therapist to talk to about your methamphetamine use and any other problems in your life that may have led you into using methamphetamine.